单倍型

 摘要

 Long-read sequencing technologies substantially overcome the limitations of short-reads but to date have not been considered as feasible replacement at scale due to a combination of being too expensive, not scalable enough, or too error-prone.
 Here, we develop an efficient and scalable wet lab and computational protocol for Oxford Nanopore Technologies (ONT) long-read sequencing that seeks to provide a genuine alternative to short-reads for large-scale genomics projects.
-We applied our protocol to cell lines and brain tissue samples as part of a pilot project for the NIH Center for Alzheimer's and Related Dementias (CARD).
+We applied our protocol to cell lines and brain tissue samples as part of a pilot project for the NIH Center for Alzheimer’s and Related Dementias (CARD).
 Using a single PromethION flow cell, we can detect SNPs with F1-score better than Illumina short-read sequencing.
-Small indel calling remains to be difficult inside homopolymers and tandem repeats, but is comparable to Illumina calls elsewhere.
-Further, we can discover structural variants with F1-score comparable to state-of the-art methods involving Pacific Biosciences HiFi sequencing and trio information (but at a lower cost and greater throughput).
-Using ONT based phasing, we can then combine and phase small and structural variants at megabase scales.
+Small indel calling remains difficult within homopolymers and tandem repeats, but is comparable to Illumina calls elsewhere.
+Further, we can discover structural variants with F1-score comparable to state-of-the-art methods involving Pacific Biosciences HiFi sequencing and trio information (but at a lower cost and greater throughput).
+Using ONT-based phasing, we can then combine and phase small and structural variants at megabase scales.
 Our protocol also produces highly accurate, haplotype-specific methylation calls.
 Overall, this makes large-scale long-read sequencing projects feasible; the protocol is currently being used to sequence thousands of brain-based genomes as a part of the NIH CARD initiative.
 We provide the protocol and software as open-source integrated pipelines for generating phased variant calls and assemblies.

 科研通智能强力驱动